zhihuiFan/OracleRedoParser/README.md

 ### Notes:
 * This is an internal/dead project and we do not support it anymore
-* Put it here just in case it may helpful for any peoples
+* Put it here just in case it may helpful for any people